r-hoffmann/agent-based-modelling/Readme.md

     $ python run.py
 ```

+Hereby it is important to note that Python 3 is used to run the program.
 If your browser doesn't open automatically, point it to [http://localhost:8523/](http://localhost:8523/).
 When the visualization loads, press Reset, then Run.

 ## How to run the jupyter notebook for graphs